jcrugzz/subscribe-stream/README.md

 [![NPM](https://nodei.co/npm/subscribe-stream.png)](https://nodei.co/npm/subscribe-stream/)

-A simple [Readable][Readable] object stream that consumes the data published to a specific `redis` [pub/sub][pubsub] channel using [`node_redis`][redis].
+A simple [Readable][Readable] stream that consumes the data published to a specific `redis` [pub/sub][pubsub] channel using [`node_redis`][redis].

-__note__: We assume that it is a stringified json object coming through the pub/sub channel that is again parsed into an object because they are much nicer to deal with.
-This can be seen in the example below.
+__note__: We assume that it is a stringified json object coming through the pub/sub channel that then creates a stream of newline delimited objects.
+Use something like [json-stream][json-stream] to turn it into an object stream.

 This makes it especially useful for consuming [`godot`][godot] data sent using the `redis` reactor.